OzakIOne/local-og-image-generator/README.md

 ## Customization

-You can customize the images by forking the project and modifying the css files in `./packages/shared/src/nodes/style` you can
+You can customize the images by forking the project and modifying the css files in `./packages/shared/src/nodes/style` or you can change the layout by modifying the `./packages/shared/src/nodes` or `./packages/shared/src/nodes/components` files

 ## Deploy